 Many products claim to ‘strengthen’ or ‘add volume’ to thinning hair, however, these tend to be cosmetic so the effect is illusory and temporary.
 These tend to be designed to improve the look of the hair or the hair’s condition on a relatively superficial level.
 Examples include the way a volumising spray may temporarily make hair appear fuller, or how an intensive conditioning masque may make the hair appear shinier.

 What these types of products do not do is treat medical hair loss conditions.
-There are only two hair loss treatment products currently available that are clinically-proven and approved by the relevant medical regulatory bodies to this: finasteride 1mg (men only) and minoxidil.
+There are only two hair loss treatment products currently available that are clinically-proven and officially recognised by the relevant medical regulatory bodies to this: finasteride 1mg (men only) and minoxidil.

 Other types of ‘hair loss products’ which can confuse people are hair vitamins and food supplements.
 Again, these are not intended to treat any medical issue – including hair loss – nor replace a balanced diet, but they can often help to support a pharmaceutical treatment programme.
-Classed as a hair growth booster, food supplements can be used to top-up on key vitamins and minerals that are beneficial to hair health if people are worried that they are not covering all their bases here.
-Belgravia offers two separate formulations of its premium hair growth supplement Hair Vitalics – one for Men and one for Women – which, in addition to providing a wealth of high quality vitamins, minerals, botanical extracts and amino acids which our research has found support hair growth, also contain DHT lowering-ingredients.
-DHT is the hormone which causes thinning hair in both men and women with androgenetic alopecia.
+Classed as an ‘adjunct therapy’ or hair growth supporting product, food supplements can be used to top-up on key vitamins and minerals that are beneficial to hair health if people are worried that they are not covering all their bases here.
+Belgravia offers two separate formulations of its premium hair supplement Hair Vitalics – one for Men and one for Women – which provide a wealth of high quality vitamins, minerals, botanical extracts and amino acids, including biotin, selenium and zinc for the maintenance of normal healthy hair growth.